cosmic-community/michael-ade-grooming-studio/README.md

 - Pre-fills a message from Site Settings
 - Opens WhatsApp with the business phone number
 - Works on both mobile and desktop
-- Provides seamless appointment scheduling
+- Provides seamless appointment scheduling for braiding services

 ## 📱 Deployment